AFlockOfToasters/AFlockOfToasters/README.md

 - 🍞 Hi, I’m @AFlockOfToasters a.k.a.
 Bernd Ackermann
 - 🧬 I’m a molecular biologist and
 - 📊 I’m currently learning Data Science.
-- 📫 You can shoot me a message here or on Xing: https://www.xing.com/profile/Bernd_Ackermann29/cv
+- 📫 You can shoot me a message here or on Xing: https://www.xing.com/profile/Bernd_Ackermann29/cv or LinkedIn: https://www.linkedin.com/in/bernd-ackermann-03424523a/

 <!---
 AFlockOfToasters/AFlockOfToasters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.